 Intergenerational living enables both young and old to live alongside each other as good neighbours.
 It promotes engagement, interaction and a shared understanding.

 In turn this helps to reduce reliance on care services access to which can often be an even bigger issue for those living in rural districts.

-In return for a rent reduction of approximately 40% the tenant will undertake to spend up to 15-20 hours a month being a ‘good neighbour’ to the other tenants.
+In return for a rent reduction the tenant will undertake an agreed number of hours a month being a ‘good neighbour’ to the other tenants.